 We are committed to building long-term relationships with both our clients and candidates alike, we will achieve this through all our staff continually displaying the company business values at all times with customer focused, passion, and our search for continuous improvement.

-Now that 25 states have legalized medical usage of marijuana and four states have legalized recreational marijuana with more to follow L.N.A.S.
+Now that 25 states have legalized the medical use of marijuana and four states have legalized recreational marijuana with more to follow L.N.A.S.
 Solutions recognize this industry as a legitimate professional business with millions of dollars in profits and thousands of new jobs being created, we know and understand that the cannabis industry now claims the status of the fastest growing industry in the United States.

-We want to make sure that individuals that are starting new in this business understand that they don’t have to tackle this fast growing market along.
+We want to make sure that individuals that are starting new in this business understand that they don’t have to tackle this fast-growing market along.
 Because that sometimes happens when a new industry emerges, we don’t want our business owners to get overwhelmed by the array of jobs that will spring up because marijuana is now increasingly viewed as a legitimate opportunity and the stereotypes are disappearing, in fact the industry is starting to attract top-tier, educated, talented and ambitious professionals.

 Quote: The fastest-growing industry in America is marijuana, period,” said Jake Bhattacharya, who recently quit his information technology job to open a cannabis testing lab in Upland.